aiven/devportal/README.rst

 Contributing
 ------------

-Check the `CONTRIBUTING guide <CONTRIBUTING>`_ for details on how to create content for Aiven Developer.
+Check the `CONTRIBUTING guide <CONTRIBUTING.rst>`_ for details on how to create content for Aiven Developer.
 You will find the style guide, pull request process and templates for the various content types there.

 Local Development
 -----------------